Eunice Paiva: In popular culture

 Released in 1978, the documentary Eunice, Clarice, Thereza, directed by Joatan Berbel, tells the story of three widows of political prisoners: Clarice Herzog (widow of journalist Vladimir Herzog); Thereza Fiel (widow of worker Manoel Fiel Filho); and Eunice Paiva.
 These three women were united against the military dictatorship and its repression.

 In the 1980s, Eunice Paiva was portrayed by Denise Del Vecchio in the Brazilian play Feliz Ano Velho, directed by Paulo Betti.
 The character Lúcia, played by Eva Wilma in the 1987 Brazilian drama film Feliz Ano Velho, was also a portrayal of Eunice Paiva.
-Both works were based on the 1982 autobiographical novel Feliz Ano Velho, written by Eunice Paiva's son Marcelo Rubens Paiva.
+Heloísa Périssé portrays Eunice Paiva in the 2026 musical play Feliz Ano Velho - O Musical.
+All these works were based on the 1982 autobiographical novel Feliz Ano Velho, written by Eunice Paiva's son Marcelo Rubens Paiva.

 Published in 2015, the autobiographical novel Ainda Estou Aqui, also written by Marcelo Rubens Paiva, deals with the life of Eunice Paiva and draws parallels between her story and the period of dictatorship in Brazil.
 The book won third place in the Jabuti Prize in the reader nomination category and was nominated for the Oceanos awards, as well as being included in the list of the best books of 2015 by O Globo newspaper.

 The book Ainda Estou Aqui has been adapted for the cinema.
 Directed by Walter Salles and starring Fernanda Torres as Eunice in her adulthood, Fernanda Montenegro as an elderly Eunice in her last years of life and Selton Mello as Rubens Paiva, I'm Still Here was released in Brazil on November 7, 2024.
 The film won Best Screenplay at the 2024 Venice Film Festival, and was chosen to represent Brazil at the 97th Academy Awards for Best International Feature Film, which it won, becoming the first Brazilian victory in a category.
 For her portrayal of Paiva, Torres won the Golden Globe Award for Best Actress in a Motion Picture – Drama at the 82nd Golden Globe Awards and was nominated for the Academy Award for Best Actress category at the 97th ceremony.